 Sharing the experience with your group and your Overland leaders makes all the difference.
 We can promise you this: you have never relied on the support and encouragement, the friendship and fun of any group of people as much as you will on the American Challenge.
 That is what makes it so great.

-Days 1-6: The Atlantic and the South
+The Atlantic & the South

-Days 7-12: Alabama to the Mississippi River
+Alabama to the Mississippi River

-From Alabama, we continue west to one of America’s greatest rivers, the Mississippi.
+From Alabama, we’ll continue west to one of America’s greatest rivers, the Mississippi.
 The terrain is generally forgiving as we skirt south of the Appalachians.
 Building to an average of 85 miles per day, we’ll grow accustomed to waking up early, riding with weight and living together as a group.

-Days 13-17: Arkansas and the Ozarks
+Arkansas & the Ozarks

-Days 18-26: The Great Plains
+The Great Plains

 We’ll hit our stride as we meet the sparse beauty of the Great Plains and ride through golden fields.
 The Rockies slowly rise above the horizon as we pedal west.

 With green, rolling hills, the Ozarks and wide open plains behind us, we’ll face our biggest challenge yet: the Rockies and the Continental Divide.
-High passes and snow-capped mountains, steep climbs and rollicking descents will lead us into the heart of the American Southwest.
+High passes and snow-capped mountains, steep climbs and exhilarating descents will lead us into the heart of the American Southwest.

-Days 33-39: The Southwest and the Grand Canyon
+The Southwest & the Grand Canyon

 Arriving in vast painted deserts, we’ll make our way to the Grand Canyon, pausing to spend a night on the South Rim.
 We’ll wake up and head south toward Arizona’s Black Hills.

-Days 43 & 44: The San Gabriel Mountains
+The San Gabriel Mountains

-- Synthetic High Visibility T-Shirts (3) & Vest (1)
+- Synthetic High-Visibility T-Shirts (3) & Vest (1)

-A high-visibility exterior layer is required at all times while biking.
-On warm days a high-visibility t-shirt will be sufficient.
+A high-visibility outer layer is required at all times while biking (high-visibility is a neon or fluorescent color, typically yellow, orange or pink).
+On warm days a high-visibility T-shirt will be sufficient.
 The vest should be large enough to wear over warm layers while riding on cooler days.
-Please visit the Overland Store if you need to purchase these items.
 High-visibility bike jerseys are acceptable but not necessary.

-- Bike Shorts (3)
+- Bike Shorts (2)

 - Shorts (1)

-Athletic or comfortable shorts to wear around camp
+Comfortable shorts to wear around camp.

-- Athletic Socks (pair) (5)
+- Athletic Socks (4)

-- Wool or Synthetic Socks (pair) (1)
+- Wool and/or Synthetic Socks (1)

 - Swimsuit (optional)